Oregon. Washington. Idaho. Parts of Montana and Wyoming.

 This shift in focus from the Indian to the emigrant didn’t sit well with the Cayuse.
 Their homeland was filling up with white people, many who came not to serve the Indians but start a new life on a patch of ground in Oregon.
 The Cayuse were slowly being pushed out of their native lands…and began to despise the Whitman Mission.
 It was a symbol of white aggression.

-Nevertheless, it didn’t take long for gold-seekers, outlaws, frontiersmen, gamblers, and politicians with greed (not God) on their minds to spark problems.
+Furthermore, it didn’t take long for gold-seekers, outlaws, frontiersmen, gamblers, and politicians with greed (not God) on their minds to spark problems.

 Skirmishes between the Indian and white emigrants increased.
 New infectious “white” diseases–including cholera and measles–were introduced through contact.
 Lacking immunity, these deadly viruses spread quickly among the Indians.

 In 1847 a measles epidemic spread through the area, infecting both the white and Indian (who had no immunity to this deadly disease).
 Marcus Whitman, at great risk to his own health, doctored both the infected white and Indian.
 While he had some success with the whites,. many of the sick Indians died from the disease.
 The Cayuse tribe–and their chief named Tiloukaikt–grew suspicious and angry.
 Their tribe, especially the children, had been decimated by measles and they blamed the “medicine man” Whitman.
-Some even spread false rumors that he intentionally infected the Cayuse to kill them off.
-According to Cayuse tradition, Whitman was a “healer who couldn’t heal” and needed to be eliminated.
+Some even spread false rumors that he intentionally infected the Cayuse to exterminate them According to Cayuse tradition, Whitman was a “healer who couldn’t heal” and needed to be killed.

 The Cayuse then torched the buildings, destroyed property, and kidnapped dozens of women and children–holding them hostage for a month.
-This event sparked a manhunt and a conflict known as the Cayuse War (1847-1855).
+This event sparked a manhunt and a wider conflict known as the Cayuse War (1847-1855).
 Eventually five Cayuse confessed to the crime and were tried, convicted and hung in Oregon City (1850).

 The Whitman mission was gone.